loelschlaeger/optimizeR/README.md

 coverage](https://codecov.io/gh/loelschlaeger/optimizeR/branch/master/graph/badge.svg)](https://app.codecov.io/gh/loelschlaeger/optimizeR?branch=master)
 <!-- badges: end -->

-This package provides a unified framework for numerical optimizers in R, particularly for inputs and outputs.
+The {optimizeR} package provides a unified framework for numerical optimizers in R, particularly for their inputs and outputs.

 ## What is the problem?